Tipoca/scaml/README.md

 Most of the unsupported features of OCaml are rejected here.

+Pattern matches are decomposed to simple switches in this phase.

 ### Compilation to Michelson

 `IML` AST is compiled down to Michelson.
+It is a trivial compilation from FP to stack VM.

 ## Features